Which version should I use »

 Astrophotography Mode

-# How to use Motion Photos »
+# How to use Top Shot / Motion Photos »

-Motion Photos is a feature that records a small video every time you take a picture, allowing you to see what was happening before/after you took the picture.
+Top Shot / Motion Photos is a feature that records a small video every time you take a picture, allowing you to see what was happening before/after you took the picture.
 To see the picture/video, open the photo using Google Photos (you might have to click play/stop on the top right corner).

 - Requirements: